bareboat-necessities/lysmarine_gen/README.md

 Hostname: coremp135

+Access using a web browser using http://coremp135.local/

 Different applications use different http ports:

+- for the main web desktop it's 80
 - for SignalK it's 3000
 - for PyPilot it's 8080
 - for Victron web it's 8000